DollyGt/my_shopping_list_app/README.md

 I would like to add a built-in recipe books where users would be able to add recipes and have each item needed for a meal gets automatically added to their shopping list.
 This feature would allow users to create a collection of their favourite recipes.
 Once a recipe gets selected, all the ingredients for that particular recipe would be added to the  shopping list automatically.

-I would also like to add a delayed list feature – this feature would allow the user to add from their list the items that are needed only very late in a month or so, this is followed by a reminder nearing the date in which the initial purchase is intended.
+I would also like to add a delayed list feature – this feature would allow the user to add from their list the items that are needed only very late in a month or so, this would be followed by a reminder nearing the date in which the initial purchase is intended.

 # Technologies Used